BattMoTeam/BattMo.jl/joss/paper.md

 New high-performance battery designs are essential for achieving the goals of the electric energy transition.
 To reduce costly prototyping and accelerate innovation, both industry and academia increasingly rely on rigorous digital workflows that complement experimental research and provide deeper insights into battery behavior.

 Recently, a variety of
-open-source battery modelling codes have been released including PyBaMM [@sulzer2021python], cideMOD [@CiriaAylagas2022], LIONSIMBA [@torchio2016lionsimba], PETLion [@Berliner_2021], and MPET, among others.
+open-source battery modelling codes have been released including PyBaMM [@sulzer2021python], cideMOD [@CiriaAylagas2022], LIONSIMBA [@torchio2016lionsimba], PETLion [@Berliner_2021], and MPET [@mpet_github], among others.
 These open-source modelling frameworks help the battery community reduce the cost of model development and help ensure the validity and the reproducibility of findings.
 Yet there remains a clear need for tools that (i) address both Li-ion and post-Li-ion chemistries, (ii) support full 3D cell simulations, and (iii) combine computational efficiency with broad accessibility.

 BattMo.jl responds to this need by putting effort into creating a flexible model architecture, providing a framework for 3D simulations together with a library of standard battery geometries, offering very short runtimes (e.g., ~500 ms for a standard P2D discharge), and by laying an emphasis on usability and accessibility through its intuitive API and [graphical interface](https://app.batterymodel.com/).
 In addition, BattMo features an in-house API for adjoint-based optimization, making parameter calibration and design optimization both robust and convenient through a familiar interface.